 Important notice before reading this post: nothing in this article is intended to be legal advice and is for educational purposes only.

+As a reminder, you must adapt your job search strategy according to the visa that suits you.
 Non-immigrant E-type visas (E-1 and E-2), although originally intended for investors wanting to establish a business or trade with the United States, also apply to workers with the same citizenship that those companies want to recruit to develop their business.

-Those are the first visa we got when we first moved to the U.S., Max and I. I had an E1 essential employee visa, and Max had an E2 essential employee visa (after his H1B was not selected).
+Those are the first visa we got when we first moved to the U.S., Max and I. I had an E1 essential employee visa, and Max an E2 essential employee visa (after his H1B was not selected).
 But we are not alone, other people by using USponsor Me also got their job in the USA under an E-2 or E-1 essential employee visa.

 A company that meets the criteria for obtaining one of these two visas can then hire employees from its own country in the United States.
 The employee in question will then receive the E1 or E2 Essential Employee visa.

 What criteria must the employee fulfill?

 - have one of the nationalities among this list of countries that have signed a trading treaty with the US;

 - perform an essential function in the company.

 This is where this visa becomes interesting because the notion of an essential employee is quite unclear.
 The US law states that to obtain an E1 / E2 visa as an essential employee, you must be hired as a manager or supervisor.
 Or simply have special skills essential to the proper functioning and development of the company.

 In practice, this can cover most positions within a company.
 To issue the E2 essential employee visa, the U.S. immigration services are looking at: